gcollura/saucybacon/README.md

 ***Known problems***
  * If your default compiler is clang, you have to switch back to gcc.
 Clang seems to be not supported at the moment.
+ * Some recipe sites aren't supported yet and they aren't properly managed.
+ * Retrieving contents from website is done using stupid regex, because I couldn't get a proper XML/HTML tool to work, if you have suggestion to improve this aspect, please open an issue.

 ## License
 GPLv3 - See `LICENSE` for more information.